GeoscienceAustralia/eo-tides/docs/migration.md

 # Migrating from `dea_tools`

 The `eo-tides` package contains functions that were previously available in the [`Digital Earth Australia Notebooks and Tools` repository](https://github.com/GeoscienceAustralia/dea-notebooks/).
-To migrate your code from `dea-tools` to `eo-tides`, please be aware of the following breaking changes:
+To migrate your code from DEA Tools to `eo-tides`, please be aware of the following breaking changes:

 ## Breaking changes